 The Director of Works at the 1893 Chicago World’s Fair, Burnham is a talented architect, as well as a shrewd organizer of other architects.
-He is instrumental in assembling an elite creative team to design… (read full character analysis)
+He is instrumental in assembling an elite creative team to design… read analysis of Daniel Burnham

 Burnham’s partner at the beginning of the World’s Fair, John Root is widely regarded as the more creative and imaginative member of the partnership.
-He is instrumental in developing the neoclassical aesthetic of the… (read full character analysis)
+He is instrumental in developing the neoclassical aesthetic of the… read analysis of John Root

 The temperamental Chicago architect who designs the award-winning Transportation Building at the World’s Fair, Sullivan regards Burnham as a rival, and opposes Burnham’s efforts to give the Fair a neoclassical aesthetic.
-Though Sullivan’s career goes… (read full character analysis)
+Though Sullivan’s career goes… read analysis of Louis Sullivan

 John Root’s wife, and later his widow.